dineshsridhar21/face_emotion_detection/README.md

 # HOW TO USE THE CODE
 * First, install all the required packages and set up your IDE.
 Once the setup is complete, check the URL paths for both datasets and update them according to your directory structure.

-* After updating the paths, run the face_emotion_detection.ipynb file.
+* After updating the paths, run the face_emotion_detection.py file.
 This will generate a pre-trained model weight file named emotion_model_weights.h5.

-* Next, open the main.ipynb file.
+* Next, open the main.py file.

 # SAMPLE RECORDED VIDEO FILE
 https://github.com/dineshsridhar21/face_emotion_detection/assets/113243447/89c3ab16-0bce-4723-a521-5a6352567803